frank26080115/alpha-fairy/INSTRUCTIONS.md

 # Shutter Release Cable Connector

-It may be wise to use the intervalometer mode with a shutter release cable, due to the chance of the Wi-Fi connection being unreliable or having too much latency.
+It may be wise to use the intervalometer mode with a shutter release cable, due to the chance of the Wi-Fi connection being unreliable or having too much latency.
 [See this page for details](doc/Shutter-Release-Cable-Connector.md)